 - In a food processor add the garlic and pulse a few times to break up.
 Add the almonds and bread and process to a fine crumb/paste.
 Add the tomatoes whole, one by one, until completely combined.
 Best add the peppers and parsley and process in.

-- Next add the seasonings: Paprika, Ancho, and Cook’s Line Seasoning, and then the Sherry Vinegar; Process smooth.
+- Next add the seasonings: Paprika, Ancho, Persian Rub, Cook’s Line Seasoning, and then the Sherry Vinegar; Process smooth.
 Slowly drizzle in the olive oil with the machine running,

 - Taste for any adjusted seasonings and remember the flavors will develop.
 Give it at least an hour to rest and the flavors to meld before serving.